misquan/gemma-cookbook/Demos/Emoji-Gemma-on-Web/README.md

 # Emoji Gemma web app
 This demo runs a fine-tuned [Gemma 3 270M IT](https://huggingface.co/google/gemma-3-270m-it) model directly in the browser.
 Gemma 3 is supported by web AI frameworks that make deployment easy.
-You can run the app using either:
+Run the app using either:

 * **[MediaPipe LLM Inference API](./app-mediapipe)** - Requires a LiteRT model in a `.task` bundle
 * **[Transformers.js](./app-transformersjs)** - Requires an `.onnx` model

-If you don't have a model, view the resources below.
+If you don't have a fine-tuned model, view the resources below.

 ![Alt text](./emoji-generator-web-app.gif)